Here is some down to earth and easy advice for new parents that’ll help you breathe easy, rest, and start enjoying your journey as parents.

 1. Create An Easy Newborn Routine

 One of the biggest mistake first time parents make is to wait and try to decipher baby’s cues.

-Of course you’ll want to respond to baby’s cries.
+Of course you’ll want to use your instincts & respond to your baby’s cries.

 But do not assume you’ll understand what baby wants when baby cries.